thorleifjacobsen/no.tjweb.opengarage/README.md

 - 1.1.2
     - **In progress:** Bug where it would announce open then closed again after closing
-    - **In progress:** Verify that vehicle state change works.
-Seems a bit flakey still
+    - Vehicle state change now works.
+Sorry guys!
-    - **In progress:** Make it so the Device settings are pushed to the device on save and maybe polled?
+    - Fixed so settings syncronizes.
+They update on restart but pushes on every save.
 - 1.1.1
     - Updated to use new garage door capability.
 All old flows should still work but I recommend you to replace all cards referencing garage door with the new ones.
     - Fixed the trigger "Vehicle state change" which never worked.